 I love that our kids don’t expect to only associate with kids their own age.
 Instead, they make friends of all ages.
 For example, Riley loves joining in a game of Gaga ball with kids 3 years older than him and Gwen loves playing with toddlers at playgrounds.
 Our kiddos have had NO problem being social and finding friends to hang with.

 Not only do our kids keep in touch with friends and family via technology such as FaceTime, but Tony and I do too!
 I often stay in touch with people we meet on the road through Instagram DM, Facebook Messenger or text message.

 Our kids each have their own iPad and keep in touch with their cousins back in Minnesota and friends we meet on the road through email, iMessage and Facetime.

 Technology has come a long way and we’re able to feel close to family and friends when being miles and miles apart.

-Also, being on the road full-time encourages our extended family to travel to where WE are for visits, such as spending their Spring Break in Florida with us this last March!
+Also, full time camping, or traveling full-time encourages our extended family to travel to where WE are for visits, such as spending their Spring Break in Florida with us this last March!

 In our travels, we’ve found that doing laundry every 7-10 days works best.
 Tony or I take turns bringing all the clothes to a laundromat and we usually have everything washed, dried, folded and put away in about 3 hours.